hanifn/go-up/README.md

 - `GET /files`: Get a list of files
 - `GET /files/:id`: Download specific file
 - `DELETE /files/:id`: Delete specific file

+### TODO
+- Set server listening port as a flag argument
+- An authentication system would be nice.
+Then we can limit uploads and file listings to only authed user
+- File compression?